 Association area, i.e., where it all comes together.
 Within the context of security operations, this is where we take the various inputs and bring it together in a collaboration area.
 This is why development teams love chat tools – which are effective ways of bringing people together, where analysts can see everything in one place and look at a series of events that are happening.
 These kinds of tools allow us to present information tactically and using them effectively can have a huge impact in terms of shortening the handling time of an incident.

-At CyberProof, most of our clients today understand that it really does not matter how much money you spend on prevention – there is still a real possibility that an attacker will successfully implement at attack.
+At CyberProof, most of our clients today understand that it really does not matter how much money you spend on prevention – cyber security threats include a real possibility that an attacker will successfully implement at attack.
 It’s not “if” but “when.”

 Security operations is, in and of itself, a preventive control – assuming important attacks may be reliably detected and contained fast enough.
 The risk of each attack type may be acceptable if contained within a certain period of time.
 We call this the response curve.
 What can security operations do to minimize the damage to a level that reduces the magnitude of loss?